 Flood - Glossary of terms

-- Special Flood Hazard Area (SFHA): An area having special flood hazards as shown on a Flood Insurance Rate Map (FIRM).
+- Special Flood Hazard Area (SFHA): An area with special flood hazards as shown on a Flood Insurance Rate Map (FIRM).
 In Washington County's FIRMs, these areas are Zone A and Zone AE.
-SFHAs are where the National Flood Insurance Program's (NFIP's) floodplain management regulations are enforced and where flood insurance is mandatory.
+SFHAs are where the National Flood Insurance Program's (NFIP) floodplain management regulations are enforced and where flood insurance is mandatory.
 SFHAs are commonly referred to as the 100-year floodplain or the 1% annual chance flood area.